mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 ![](/assets/dataxray-1.gif)

-Keep in mind, this tutorial is going to be gold.
-But what if you could gain access to the Fort Knox of R packages?

-I'm going to give you a free gift right now...
+I'm going to give you a free gift right now top help with (and after you are done with) this tutorial...

-## My Cheat Sheet For My Top 100 R Packages
+## Gift: Free Cheat Sheet for my Top 100 R Packages (EDA included)

 **Even I forget which R packages to use from time to time.** And this cheat sheet saves me so much time.
 Instead of googling to filter through 20,000 R packages to find a needle in a haystack.
 I keep my cheat sheet handy so I know which to use and when to use them.
 Seriously.
 [This cheat sheet is my bible.](https://www.business-science.io/r-cheatsheet.html)